Gary-Burke/quizmaster/README.md

     - Print a game over message to the user.
 - `validate_empty_input()`
     -  Validates user input and ensures they don't submit an empty field
+- `new_game()`
+    - When game is over, this function will prompt the user into playing another game.
 - `main()`
     - Run all program functions.